OSGeo/OSGeoLive-doc/overview/spatialite_overview.rst

 * Implements SQL spatial functions such as AsText(), GeomFromText(), Area(), PointN() and alike
 * The complete set of OpenGis functions is supported via GEOS, this comprehending sophisticated spatial analysis functions such as Overlaps(), Touches(), Union(), Buffer() ..
 * Supports full Spatial metadata along the OpenGis specifications
-* Supports importing and exporting from / to shapefiles
+* Supports importing and exporting to shapefiles
 * Supports coordinate reprojection via PROJ.4 and EPSG geodetic parameters dataset
 * Supports locale charsets via GNU libiconv
 * Implements a true Spatial Index based on the SQLite's RTree extension